Fit Automotive Training School Into Your Life with Evening Classes

 - Power brake boosters

-- Parking brake systems
+- ABS braking systems

 The brakes are the last line of defense when it comes to bringing a car to a stop.
 Learn about the operation, diagnosis, maintenance, service, and repair of all kinds of braking systems.

 The Suspension & Steering course is where you’ll become familiar with equipment appropriate to this course.
 Whether it’s in this course or in the others, you’ll have plenty of opportunities to work on the kind of equipment that you’ll see in the real world.

 In this case, that means getting to know the:

 - Hunter TCA34S Leverless Tire Changer